samgowda/next-app-custom-boilerplate/README.md

 Find the most recent version of this guide at [here](https://github.com/segmentio/create-next-app/blob/master/lib/templates/default/README.md).
 And check out [Next.js repo](https://github.com/zeit/next.js) for the most up-to-date info.

-## Deployment

-TBD

-## Future Updates

-- Refactor state to use "selectors".
-The [Reselect](https://github.com/reactjs/reselect) library is used for components to "memoize" the Redux state and avoid constantly re-fetching when the Redux state has not changed.
-The "selectors" are injected before the Redux state is mapped to the component props.

-- Localization.
-The [react-intl](https://github.com/yahoo/react-intl) library helps manage localization.
-All text should be displayed through a `<FormattedMessage >` component so that it can dynamically change when the locale changes.# next-app-custom-boilerplate